jclm97/portfolio/README.md

 - [x] add section titles for each section only for mobile or not "large" monitors
 - [x] for large monitors, have the menu items highlighted when scrolling to that section
-- [ ] finalize color themese for dark
+- [x] finalize color themes for dark
-- [ ] finalize color themese for light
+- [x] finalize color themes for light
 - [x] experience description and skills (initial draft)
 - [ ] project description and skills
 - [x] remove education section?